ignite/cli/docs/guide/token_factory.md

 - Update the appropriate fields of the denom
 - Add a check for the existence of the denom
-- Add a check for and the right owner
+- Add a check for the right owner
-- Then you can save the updated demon in the keeper
+- Save the updated demon in the keeper

 ```go
 package keeper